Grim-/SideLoader_ExtendedEffects/Documentation.md

 There is an [example bundle](https://github.com/Grim-/SideLoader_ExtendedEffects/tree/main/Custom%20Imbue%20AssetBundle%20Example) you can drop this into your mod folder and use the following XML to Spawn either 'Life Warden' or 'Black Imbue', generally imbues are just a status effect that also applies a pre-defined particle system.

+You can also view this AssetBundle in Unity in order to see how it is set up.

 ### Lifewarden